luisGithubPeru/backend-tech-challenge/README.md

 - Get the total amount in a basket
 - Remove the basket

-The server must support concurrent invocations of those operations: any of them may be invoked at any time, while other operations are still being performed, even for the same basket.

 The client must connect user input with those operations via the protocol exposed by the server.

-We don't have any DBAs at Cabify, so the service shouldn't use any external databases of any kind.
+We don't have any DBAs at Cabify, so the service shouldn't use any external databases of any kind. ;)

 **You will need to implement:**

 - A checkout service
-- A checkout client that fulfills these requirements

 Examples: